CodeChron/fullstack-js-preview-docs/create_note.md

 -  Why are we using React.Component in this case?
 -  What's the purpose of the constructor?
+-  Why are we naming our component in this way?

 ## Auto-binding functions
 - Why is binding necessary?